alliedvision/linux_nvidia_jetson/README.md

 The scripts in this project build and install the Allied Vision CSI-2 driver to the NVIDIA Jetson boards.

 Platforms: Nano, Nano 2GB, TX2, AGX Xavier, Xavier NX
-JetPack 4.4.1 (L4T 32.4.4) - other JetPack or L4T versions cannot be used with this driver version.
+JetPack 4.4.1 (L4T 32.4.4)
 The scripts require Git on the host PC.

 ***Before starting the installation, make sure to create a backup of your Jetson system.***

 ## Prerequisites: Install JetPack 4.4.1 to Jetson Nano, Nano 2GB, TX2, AGX Xavier or Xavier NX

-Install JetPack 4.4.1 (L4T 32.4.4) as per NVIDIA's instructions https://developer.nvidia.com/embedded/jetpack
+1. Install JetPack 4.4.1 (L4T 32.4.4) as per NVIDIA's instructions https://developer.nvidia.com/embedded/jetpack
     Recommendation: Use NVIDIA SDK Manager to install JetPack and useful tools such as CUDA.
     https://docs.nvidia.com/sdk-manager/

-### Accidental overwriting of the driver
+2. Update and upgrade the host PC and the Jetson board:
-As of JetPack 4.4, users can update L4T directly on the board with apt-upgrade.
-Doing this may install newer L4T kernel and device tree files, which overwrite the driver for Allied Vision cameras.
-If you use apt-upgrade nevertheless, please prevent overwriting the driver with sudo apt-mark hold nvidia-l4t-kernel nvidia-l4t-kernel-dtbs.
+   `# sudo apt update`
-Note that both reinstalling the driver or putting the update on hold may cause unavailable features or bugfixes from NVIDIA.
+   `# sudo apt upgrade`

 ## Install Alvium CSI-2 driver to Jetson Nano, Nano 2GB, TX2, AGX Xavier or Xavier NX